howerj/cdb/readme.md

 used for reading two "cdb\_word\_t" values from the database.
 This can be useful for the library user for more detailed analysis of the database than would normally be possible, many values within the database are stored as two "cdb\_word\_t" values.
-Looking inside this read-only database is not discouraged and the file format is well documented.
+Looking inside at the raw binary data of this read-only database is not discouraged as the file format is well documented.

 This function does not call "cdb\_seek", that must be called before hand to seek to the desired file location.
-The file position will be updated to point after the two read values.
+The file position will be updated to point after the two read values (by the read callback provided by you!).

 * cdb\_get

 This function populates the "value" structure if the "key" is found within the CDB database.
-The members of "value" will be set to zero if a key is not found, if it is found the position will be non-zero, although the length may be zero.
+The members of "value" will be set to zero if a key is not found, if it is found the position will be non-zero, although the length may be zero as zero length values, and keys, are allowed.

 Note that this function does not actually retrieve the key and put it into a buffer, there is a very good reason for that.
 It would be easy enough to make such a function given the functions present in this API, however in order to make such a function it would have to do the following; allocate enough space to store the value, read the value off of disk and then return the result.
 This has massive performance implications.
 Imagine if a large value is stored in the database, say a 1GiB value, this would mean at least 1GiB of memory would need to be allocated, it would also mean all of the file buffers would have been flushed and refilled, and all of that data would need to be copied from disk to memory.
 This might be desired, it might also be *very* wasteful, especially if only a fraction of the value is actually needed (say the first few hundred bytes).
+There are also systems that have very little RAM and a large amount of storage, if the API allocated internally it would be impossible to read these values off of disk (a common error in many C libraries that prevent their usage in embedded systems).
 Whether this is wasteful depends entirely on your workload and use-cases for the database.

-It is better to give the user tools to do what they need than insisting it be done one, limiting, although "easy", way.
+It is better to give the user tools to do what they need rather than insisting it be done one, limiting, although "easy", way.

 This does mean that to actually retrieve the value the user must perform their own "cdb\_seek" and "cdb\_read" operations.
 This means that the entire value does not need to read into memory be the consumer, and potentially be processed block by block by the "read" callback if needed.

 * cdb\_lookup

 "cdb\_lookup" is similar to "cdb\_get" except it accepts an optional record number.
 Everything that applies to the get-function applies to the lookup-function, the only difference is the record number argument (internally "cdb\_get" is implemented with "cdb\_lookup").

 If there are two or more keys that are identical then the question of how to select a specific key arises.
 This is done with an arbitrary number that will most likely, but is not guaranteed, to be the order in which the key was added into the database, with the first value being zero and the index being incremented from there on out.

 If the key is found but the index is out of bounds it is treated as if the key does not exist.
 Use "cdb\_count" to calculate the maximum number records per key if needed, it is far more expensive to repeatedly call "cdb\_lookup" on a key until it returns "key not found" to determine the number of duplicate keys than it is to call "cdb\_count".

-The index argument perhaps should be a "cdb\_word\_t", but there is always debate around these topics (personally if I were to design a C-like programming language everything integers would default to 64-bits and all pointers would fit within that, other types for indexing and the like would also be 64-bit, that's not a criticism of C, the madness around integer types was born out of necessity).
+The index argument perhaps should be a "cdb\_word\_t", but there is always debate around these topics (personally if I were to design a modern C-like programming language everything integer related would default to 64-bits, and all pointers would fit within that, other types for indexing and the like would also be 64-bit.
+This is not a criticism of C, the madness around integer types was born out of necessity where the word size could not even be guaranteed to be a multiple of eight).

 * cdb\_count

 The "cdb\_count" function counts the number of entries that have the same key value.
-This function requires potentially multiple seeks and reads to compute, so the returned value should be cached if you plan on using it again as the value is expensive to calculate.
+This function requires multiple seeks and reads to compute, so the returned value should be cached if you plan on using it again as the value is expensive to calculate.

 If the key is not found, a value indicating that will be returned and the count argument will be zeroed.
 If found, the count will be put in the count argument.

 * cdb\_status